Durable Workflows¶

 );

-pgqrs_workflow_steps - Stores step-level state:
+pgqrs_workflow_steps - Stores step-level state for recovery:

 CREATE TABLE pgqrs_workflow_steps (